commercialhaskell/rio/README.md

 * -Werror

-Further reading: Alexis King explains why these are a good idea in [his blog post](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/) which was the original inspiration for this section.
+Further reading: Alexis King explains why these are a good idea in [her blog post](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/) which was the original inspiration for this section.